schulterklopfer/IcyWallet/INSTALL.md

 # Install IcyWallet

-If you don't want to buy a pre-configured IcyWallet device, there are still three ways that you can get up and running:
+If you don't want to buy a pre-configured IcyWallet cold storage device, there are still three ways that you can get up and running:

 1. Install IcyWallet on any existing device running Node.js
 2. Download a pre-built IcyWallet disk image.